Unit 0: Environment Setup

 - Workato workspace with all recipes running

-- Local application connected to both
+- Local application connected to all services

 Common Issues & Solutions